atsushieno/aap-juce/README.md

 ## Generating aap_metadata.xml

-It is already done as part of `fixup-project.sh` but in case you would like to run it manually...
+There is a `update-aap-metadata` target in Makefile, but in case you would like to run it manually...

 To import JUCE audio plugins into AAP world, we have to create plugin